THE FOOTBALL LEAGUE

 Employees of The Football League will conduct themselves in a courteous and responsive manner when dealing with all internal and external stakeholders.
 The Football League is committed to treating all people equally and fairly and have policies and procedures in place to safeguard individuals.

-The Football League promotes inclusion and anti-discrimination both internally and externally and is committed to working with partner agencies to provide education and information to promote inclusion.
+The Football League promotes inclusion and anti-discrimination both internally and externally and is committed to working with partner agencies to provide education and information to promote this.

 The Football League has procedures to deal with any allegations of prejudice ensuring that all individuals can raise their issue through the channels explained in this charter.

-If any complaint of this nature is received, The Football League will investigate, if appropriate with assistance from other football and statutory agencies, and make recommendations or change procedures as necessary.
+On the receipt of any such complaint, The Football League will investigate, if appropriate, with assistance from other football and statutory agencies, and make recommendations and/or change procedures as necessary.

 SAFEGUARDING CHILDREN, YOUNG PEOPLE AND VULNERABLE ADULTS

 With so many people involved in and influenced by professional football, it is essential that The Football League and its member clubs acknowledge the role that they play in creating a safer environment for everybody involved in the game, especially for the more vulnerable, including children and young people.
 The Football League is working closely with other football governing bodies to help contribute to this safer environment.

-To this end The Football League has developed and recently reviewed for the forthcoming season a 'Good Practice Guidance' to ensure member clubs are clear on their responsibilities in helping make football a safer place for all.
+To this end, The Football League has developed and recently reviewed the Safeguarding 'Good Practice Guidance' to ensure member clubs are clear on their responsibilities in helping make football a safer place for all.

-The guidance also endorses and promotes The Football Association's Safeguarding Policy and Procedures developed across Affiliated Football and also those produced by The Football Association.
-This ensures that we have a proactive and integrated approach to safeguarding everyone within football.
-It recognises that professional clubs have a duty of care to all children, young people and vulnerable people who participate in their activities and it outlines the arrangements clubs should have in place to meet that duty.
+The guidance also endorses and promotes the Safeguarding Policy and Procedures developed across Affiliated Football and also those produced by The Football Association.
+This ensures that we have a proactive and integrated approach to safeguarding everybody within football.
+It also recognises that professional clubs have a duty of care to all children, young people and vulnerable adults who participate in their activities and it outlines the arrangements clubs should have in place to meet that duty.